Key takeaways

 灵隐寺

 Major active Buddhist temple and grotto carvings just west of the lake — usually paired with a lake day.
-Separate ticket; see its own guide.Separate ticket
+Free since Dec 2025, but reservation-only: book 1–7 days ahead, no same-day.
+See its own guide.Free · must book

-If you walk only one causeway, walk the Su Causeway — longer, quieter and the more composed scene; the Bai Causeway is shorter, closer to the city and busier.
+If you walk only one causeway, walk the Su Causeway — longer, quieter, and the one that was laid out to be looked at, bridge by bridge; the Bai Causeway is shorter, closer to the city and busier.

-Leifeng Pagoda (雷峰塔) on the south shore — the rebuilt pagoda has lifts and an upper deck with the classic over-the-lake panorama.
+Leifeng Pagoda (雷峰塔) across the water on the south shore — five tiers, wide eaves, gold roof.
+The rebuilt tower has escalators, a lift and an upper deck with the classic over-the-lake panorama.

 How to see it — walk, bike, boat or cart